-Whistle-blowing policy
+Whistle-Blowing Policy

 Our "Policy on Reporting Wrongdoing" institutionalises the Group's procedures on reporting possible improprieties, independent investigation of such matters, and follow-up actions.
-Complaints or suspicions of impropriety can be made by employees, customers, suppliers or other persons in the form of emails, faxes, letters or written/verbal reports.
-A dedicated email address and hotline is maintained by the IAD to receive such complaints or reports.
+Complaints or suspicions of impropriety can be raised by employees, customers, suppliers or other persons in the form of emails, faxes, letters or written/verbal reports.
+A dedicated email address and hotline is maintained by the Internal Audit Department to receive such complaints or reports.
 Anonymous complaints may be considered, taking into account factors such as the seriousness of the issues raised, the credibility of the concern and the likelihood of confirming the allegation from attributable sources.

-Our IAD is responsible for reviewing all complaints received unless it concerns the Head of Internal Audit or the PCEO.
+Our Internal Audit Department is responsible for reviewing all complaints received unless it concerns the Head of Internal Audit or the PCEO.
 Any complaint concerning the Head of Internal Audit or the PCEO is escalated to the AC Chairman who may delegate investigation of such complaints to any person deemed fit by the AC Chairman.
 Depending on the complexity and the nature of complaint, external service providers may be engaged to assist in investigations.